Photo: Melisa Cardona.

 Everybody works at ROOTS Week!

 Please browse the Work Co-op descriptions below.
 When you register, you’ll be asked to list your top two choices for a Work Co-op team assignment, and we’ll do our best to make one of those happen for you.
-Each Work Co-op has a Captain who will guide and inspire each team.
+Each team has a Coordinator who will guide and inspire each team.
+No advanced training needed.

 ROOTS 101 Team – Did you know that almost half of all attendees at ROOTS Week will be coming for the first time?
-This team will help those folks get acquainted with the ROOTS vocabulary (what is a Rhizome?), navigate the opportunities offered at ROOTS Week, connect with existing members, and find ways to share each attendee’s art and skills with the ROOTS family.
+This team will help those folks get hip to the ROOTS vocabulary (what is a Rhizome?), navigate the opportunities offered at ROOTS Week, connect with existing members, and find ways to share each attendee’s art and skills with the ROOTS family.
 If you’ve been a member for a long time, if you feel passionately about how precious ROOTS is, then this team is for you.
-We need Co-presenters for sessions as well as Navigators to guide cohorts of first-time attendees through the week.
+We need Co-presenters for sessions as well as Trail Guides to guide cohorts of first-time attendees through the week.

 Hospitality Team – If you get an energy buzz from meeting new people and making connections, this is a great job for you.
-We need folks to welcome new members, host mixers, and drive golf carts.
+We need folks to assist with registration, welcome new members, host mixers, and drive golf carts.

 Some examples of responsibilities within this team include: